Newly Opened Center at St. Francis is dedicated to Women's Breast Health

 Focus on Breast Health

 While at many facilities, breast imaging is just one of many exams conducted, the Center for Breast Health is a dedicated, full-service breast health facility with screening and diagnostic mammography, breast ultrasound, ultrasound and stereotactic guided biopsies, dedicated breast MRI, molecular breast imaging, genetic testing and counseling.

 When patients first come to the Center, they are questioned about their family history.
 If there is a positive history for breast cancer, a computer-generated risk assessment is conducted.
 This guides the professional staff in determining if other imaging studies should be used.
 While a mammogram is still the best tool, it is not perfect.
-Dr. Wallace says that research shows that mammography misses 15 percent of breast cancers; in women with dense breast tissue it may miss 30 percent.
+Research shows that mammography misses 15 percent of breast cancers; in women with dense breast tissue it may miss 30 percent.
 For that reason, ultrasound, molecular imaging or MRI are recommended for women at higher risk of developing breast cancer.
-“We are proactive in offering these options,” Tiffany Dean, RT, the director of the Center for Breast Health explains.
+“We are proactive in offering these options,” Tiffany Dean, RT, the Director of the Center for Breast Health explains.
 Genetic counseling and testing for the breast cancer gene may also be recommended.

 Almost every tool available to detect breast cancer is available at the Center for Breast Health including 3D mammography (added after the center opening).
 The Center was the first in the state to offer Automated Whole-Breast Ultrasound (AWBUS), which is an important screening tool for women with dense breasts.
 There is a 35.7 percent increase in cancer detection when AWBUS is used in conjunction with mammography.